katalix/l2tp-ktest/README.md

 these reports for reference.

-Since the syzbot reproducer applications generally run in a never-ending loop, they are not directly executed by l2tp_ktest.
+Since the syzbot reproducer applications generally run in a never-ending loop, they are not executed by l2tp_ktest.

 Instead, run them directly, watching a serial console for any oopses.